This is the third part of the series on Spiritual warfare. This segment is entitled “Spiritual Warfare: The Conditions of the Mind.”

 nature, contrary to God—separated from God; that because of God’s mercy and grace, he established a way for us to be rejoined with Him, through His son Jesus.
-Therefore making a way for us to have a spiritual renewal or rebirth: in other words—born again.
-I also established the fact that because of our spiritual rebirth, we have been placed in a war—a spiritual war; a war that is ongoing, and fierce.
-That we need to be aware of this war, who is at the helm of the opposing force, and how to fight, and win, this battle.
+Therefore, making a way for us to have a spiritual renewal or rebirth: in other words, being born again.
+I also established that, because of our spiritual rebirth, we have been placed in a war—a spiritual war; a war that is ongoing and fierce.
+Also, we need to be aware of this war, who is at the helm of the opposing force, and how to fight and win this battle.

-Satan’s attacks, if allowed to nest in our minds can manifest themselves in numerous ways, causing any number of conditions.
-So in this article I am going to begin to address the various conditions of the mind.
+Satan’s attacks, if allowed to nest in our minds, can manifest themselves in numerous ways, causing any number of conditions.
+In this article, I will begin by addressing the various conditions of the mind.

 Let’s first look at the normal mind of a Christian.
 What makes a Christian’s mind tick?
 1 Corinthians 2: 13-16